amesapp/ios-drmr-app/README.md

 The following **required** functionality is completed:

 - [ ] User can create a dream by filling a text form when they open the app
-- [ ] User can record dreams via voice clips, instead of text
 - [ ] User can save metadata about dreams like title (optional) and date (required)
 - [ ] User can favorite and unfavorite dreams
 - [ ] User can categorize dream by emotion / emoji selector
 - [ ] User can search dreams via title, or body text info
 - [ ] User can share dream via iOS Share Utility

 The following **optional** features are implemented: